Agile consulting brings added value to clients

 Learn more about what it is like to work with agile consulting at iCore here.

 A major benefit of agile teams, compared to the classic consulting model, is that iCore can implement integrations more quickly.
 Not being dependant on an individual consultant, but instead having an entire team behind you where everyone is up to date with the clients’ needs, can speed up development significantly.
-It also eliminates risks associated with the dependency on single consultants.
+It also eliminates risks associated with the dependency on individual consultants.
 In case of sick leave or high workloads, there is always an expert available.
 This is also a further assurance for the client to get deliveries on time.

 – We are no longer run by consultants, but by teams and therefore improving our delivery of strategy, advice, support and value to our clients.